 With this explanation out of the way, you probably wonder about the Spanish personal pronouns.
 Here they are!

 What’s important to remember is that in Spanish each noun has a gender.
 The gender of the word governs how it behaves in sentences, and what pronoun the word will be substituted with.
-Among other indicators, the gender will be signalled by the noun’s article.
+Among other indicators, gender will be signaled by the noun’s article.

 For example, articles “la” and “una” signal the feminine singular, “el” and “un”, masculine singular, and “las/unas”, and “los/unos” feminine and masculine plurals respectively.

-Correct use of articles is notoriously difficult for Spanish learners, even those at an advanced levels!
-Practice smarter from the outset using LingoDeer.
+Correct use of articles is notoriously difficult for Spanish learners, even those at an advanced level!

 Before we go on, let’s take a look at one more example of using pronouns.
 In English people sometimes use personal pronouns when referring to animals.
 For example,